GameStop profit forecast falls short on weak demand for consoles

 "We see substantial revenue growth in technology brands."

-The company sells smartphones and tablets under its technology brands business through stores such as Simply Mac which offers Apple Inc (AAPL.O) products, and Spring Mobile, an AT&T Inc (T.N) reseller.
+The company sells smartphones and tablets under its technology brands business through stores such as Simply Mac which offers Apple Inc products, and Spring Mobile, an AT&T Inc reseller.

 GameStop, which sells one out of two PS4 and Xbox games in the United States, expects to be boosted by new Mortal Kombat and Batman games in the coming months.